wingedcatgirl/MintysSillyMod/README.md

 ### Technical
 - [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) is required for all challenges in Minty's Mod.
 - [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) enables five-suit poker hands, which are a fun little thing to play with.
 - [Talisman](https://github.com/MathIsFun0/Talisman) enables scores above e308 and also ^mult, which is just fun imo.
-Also very technically part of the next list (the Joker named Minty requires Talisman).
+Also very technically part of the next list (we have some ^mult Jokers).
 They fixed the bug that bricks your save files, btw. talking to you, roffle.

 ### Cross-mod content
 Minty's Mod adds content for all of the following mods.
 Those with ⭐️ are also recommended for just, like, a basic default content mod set. in my imo.